Bullying and Harassment Policy

 - Establish a mechanism for raising awareness of bullying issues, including sharing effective practice and useful resources.

-You can download a copy of the anti-bullying strategy which is available in the document links to the right of the page.
+You can download a copy of the anti-bullying strategy which is available below.

 If you are worried about your child being bullied you can find further advice and guidance about dealing with bullying in the anti-bullying strategy.